raphamorim/awesome-canvas/README.md

     - [91 basic demos](http://ejohn.org/apps/processing.js/examples/basic/)
 - [Proton](https://github.com/a-jie/Proton) is a lightweight and powerful javascript particle engine.
 With it you can easily create countless cool effects
 - [Pts.js](https://ptsjs.org) - Pts is a javascript library for visualization and creative-coding.
+- [Rough.js](https://roughjs.com/) - Rough.js is a graphics library that lets you draw in a sketchy, hand-drawn-like, style
 - [Scrawl-canvas](https://scrawl-v8.rikweb.org.uk/) - easily add multiple responsive, accessible and interactive &lt;canvas> elements to a web page
 - [Sketch](https://github.com/soulwire/sketch.js) - Cross-Platform JavaScript Creative Coding Framework
 - [Three.js](http://threejs.org/) is a javascript library that makes WebGL - 3D in the browser, however you can [render using canvas instead of WebGL](http://threejs.org/docs/#Reference/Renderers/CanvasRenderer)